 Posner has stated that, when rendering a decision, he gives more weight to “common sense” that to anything else: “I’m a pragmatist.
 I see judges as trying to improve things within certain bounds. … My approach with judging cases is not to worry initially about doctrine, precedent, and all that stuff, but instead try to figure out, ‘What is a sensible solution to this problem?’
 And then, having found what I think is a sensible solution, without worrying about doctrinal details, I ask, ‘Is this blocked by some kind of authoritative precedent of the Supreme Court’?
 If it is not blocked, I … go with the common sense solution.”

 In 2016 Posner presided over a case in which Exodus Refugee International, an Indiana nonprofit organization dedicated to helping foreign refugees resettle in that state, sued Indiana Governor Mike Pence.
-At issue was the fact that in November 2015—just days after several Islamic terrorists had murdered 130 people and wounded hundreds more—Pence had issued an executive order directing state agencies to deny federal grant money to organizations seeking to assist refugees from Syria.
-(Note: Two of the Paris terrorists had recently entered Europe by posing as Syrian refugees.)
+At issue was the fact that in November 2015—just days after several Islamic terrorists had murdered 130 people and wounded hundreds more—Pence issued an executive order directing state agencies to deny federal grant money to organizations seeking to assist refugees from Syria.
 In October 2016, Posner was part of a three-judge panel on the Seventh Circuit Court of Appeals that upheld an injunction that a lower federal district court had issued against Pence eight months earlier.
 Below are some key excerpts from Posner’s written opinion:

 - “The governor of Indiana believes, though without evidence, that some of these persons were sent to Syria by ISIS to engage in terrorism and now wish to infiltrate the United States in order to commit terrorist acts here.
 No evidence of this belief has been presented, however; it is nightmare speculation.”

 - “[Pence] argues that his policy of excluding Syrian refugees is based not on nationality and thus is not discriminatory, but is based solely on the threat he thinks they pose to the safety of residents of Indiana.
-But that’s the equivalent of his saying (not that he does say) that he wants to forbid black people to settle in Indiana not because they’re black but because he’s afraid of them, and since race is therefore not his motive he isn’t discriminating.
-But that of course would be racial discrimination, just as his targeting Syrian refugees is discrimination on the basis of nationality.”
+But that’s the equivalent of his saying (not that he does say) that he wants to forbid black people to settle in Indiana not because they’re black but because he’s afraid of them, and since race is therefore not his motive he isn’t discriminating.”

 - “As far as can be determined from public sources, no Syrian refugees have been arrested or prosecuted for terrorist acts or attempts in the United States.”